mkorakin/ui-design-patterns-by-example/README.md

 ## Clicker Editor - MVP
 As a Presenter holds a reference to the View, it can access its state.

-In Clicker Editor we want a clicker that uses the same text box to allow editing of the global counter value, and to show the count.
-The count is auto-incremented every second, and the UI shouldn't update while it is being edited.
+In Clicker Editor we want a clicker that uses the same text box to allow editing the counter value, and for showing the count.
+The UI shouldn't show count updates while it is being edited.

-To implement this,in [ClickerEditorPresenter](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/clickers/ClickerEditor/ClickerEditorPresenter.kt) we inspect the
+To implement this, in [ClickerEditorPresenter](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/clickers/ClickerEditor/ClickerEditorPresenter.kt) we inspect the
-[View.isEditing()](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/clickers/ClickerEditor/ClickerEditorView.kt) state to prevent presenting Model.count updates while the user is editing:
+[View.isEditing()](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/clickers/ClickerEditor/ClickerEditorView.kt) state to prevent presenting Model.count updates while the view is in editing mode:
 ```kotlin
 model.count
     .filter({ !view.isEditing() })